brettandrews3/Switch-Organizer/README.md

 Clone the repo down to your local machine with this command:
    <b> *git clone https://github.com/brettandrews3/Switch-Organizer.git*</b>

-In order to launch the program properly, you'll need to have Django and Python installed on your
+In order to launch the program properly, you'll need to have Django, virtualenv, and Python installed on your
 machine:

 - Install Python Virtual Environment (Win): https://mothergeo-py.readthedocs.io/en/latest/development/how-to/venv-win.html